qvest-digital/training_container/workshops/kubernetes/chapters/80_persistence/slides.md

   <img src="./images/k8s-icons/resources/labeled/pvc.svg" class="k8s-icon-large-centered">
 </div>

-PersistenceVolumes &amp; PersistentVolumeClaims
+PersistentVolumes &amp; PersistentVolumeClaims

 ----

-## Persistence Volumes
+## Persistent Volumes

-- Der Storage in Pods ist grundsätzlich "ephemeral" (*kurzlebig*)
+- Storage in Pods by default is "ephemeral" (*short-lived*)
-  - Restart oder Crash führen zu einem Verlust der Daten

-Um dies zu verhindern gibt es verschiedene Storage Provider
+  - Restart or crash of a Pod will lead to data loss

+To prevent this, a storage provider can be used:

 - [Built-in Types by K8S](https://kubernetes.io/docs/concepts/storage/volumes/)
-- Erweiterbar über Plugins
+- Extensibility: storage provider plugins

 ----

 ## LocalStorageProvider in k3s

-Ein `PersitentVolumeClaim` ist ein User-spezifischer "Storage Request", der dazu dient Storage über das jeweilig Plugin zu beanspruchen.
+A `PersitentVolumeClaim` is a "storage request", to claim storage defined by certain characteristics.

+Characteristics:
+- Storage class (one or more classes can map to the same underlying plugin)
+- Access mode (`ReadWriteMany` / `ReadWriteOnce`)
+- Storage capacity
+- Label selectors

 ----